saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

 _Here's a scenario we're trying to avoid..._

-Imagine you download one of our tools to a folder on your computer like so:
+Say you _manually_ download one of our tools to a folder on your computer like so:

 <div align="center">
     <img src="../imgs/github_desktop/folder-single.png" alt="Logo" width="300">
 </div>

-Now imagine that over time, we make improvements to the tool, and let you know we've posted a second version (Version 2).
-You download it and name it with "V2" at the end because you don't want to just throw away version one, after all it works.
-And shortly after this another version comes out and your folder looks something like:
+Now over time, we make improvements to the tool, and let you know we've posted version 2, followed by version 3.
+Over time your project folder starts to look like:

 <div align="center">
     <img src="../imgs/github_desktop/folder-messy.png" alt="Logo" width="300">